TheCodingLawyer-ke/she_codes_law/README.md

 Because exposing vulnerabilities (legally and ethically!) is the first step toward stronger, safer systems.
 I don’t believe security should come at the cost of freedom — and ethical hacking lets us find that balance.

 **Why femininity?**
 Because I want little girls to know **they can love sparkles and script**.
-That **they don’t need to become less of themselves to be taken seriously in rooms full of code or constitutional law**.
+That **they don’t need to become less of themselves to be taken seriously in rooms full of code or legal jargon**.

 I’m here to rewrite the rules — in law, in code, and in culture.